-Civilisation (social and cultural) -To understand how invaders and se influence the culture of the existing p -To understand that society was org different ways in different cultures a and consisted of different groups wit roles and lifestyles. -To know that education existed in s cultures, times and groups. organisation of society in BritainTo understand how society is organised in different cultures, times and groupsTo be able to compare development and role of education in societies.
-Trade -To know that communities traded wother and over the English Channel in Prehistoric PeriodTo understand that trade began as exchange of goodsTo understand that trade routes exchange of great in the Roman, Anglow Viking timesTo understand that the Roman involved a great increase in British trade with worldTo understand that trade develops times and ways in different civilisationTo understand that the traders were members of society. rith each n the n the countries and that this resulted in new items to be traded in (e.g. silk, spices and precious metalsSaxon and routes increased the variety of goods availableTo understand that the methods of trading developed from in person to boats, trains and planes. in different ons. -To know that trade routes from Britain expanded across the worldTo understand that this resulted in new items to be traded in (e.g. silk, spices and precious metalsTo understand that the expansion of trade routes increased the variety of goods availableTo understand that the methods of trading developed from in person to boats, trains and planesTo understand the development of global trade.
-Beliefs -To understand that there are different cultures, times and groupsTo know about paganism and and introduction of Christianity in BritainTo know how Christianity spreadTo compare the beliefs in different times and groups. ent beliefs in -To be aware of the different beliefs that different cultures, times and groups hold. -To understand the changing nature of religion in Britain and its impact. -To be aware of how different societies practise
+Civilisation (social and cultural) -To understand how invaders and settlers influence the culture of the existing populationTo understand that society was organised in different ways in different cultures and times and consisted of different groups with different roles and lifestylesTo know that education existed in some cultures, times and groups. -To understand the changes and reasons for the organisation of society in BritainTo understand how society is organised in different cultures, times and groupsTo be able to compare development and role of education in societiesTo be able to compare education in different cultures, times and groupsTo understand the changing role of women and men in BritainTo understand that there are differences between early and later civilisations.
+Trade -To know that communities traded with each other and over the English Channel in the Prehistoric PeriodTo understand that trade began as the exchange of goodsTo understand that trade routes existed between Britain in the Roman, Anglo-Saxon and Viking timesTo understand that the Roman invasion led to a great increase in British trade with the outside worldTo understand that trade develops in different times and ways in different civilisationsTo understand that the traders were the rich members of society.
+To know that trade routes from Britain expanded across the world.
+To understand there was a race to discover new countries and that this resulted in new items to be traded in (e.g. silk, spices and precious metals.
+To understand that the expansion of trade routes increased the variety of goods available.
+To understand that the methods of trading developed from in person to boats, trains and planes.
+To understand the development of global trade.
+To understand that trading ships and centres (e.g. York) were a reason for the Vikings raiding Britain.
+Beliefs -To understand that there are different beliefs in different cultures, times and groupsTo know about paganism and and the introduction of Christianity in BritainTo know how Christianity spreadTo compare the beliefs in different cultures, times and groups. -To be aware of the different beliefs that different cultures, times and groups holdTo understand the changing nature of religion in Britain and its impactTo be aware of how different societies practise and demonstrate their beliefsTo be able to identify the impact of beliefs on society.